Why these things matter

 Read more in my latest Association TRENDS commentary, here.

-Mark J. Golden, FASAE, CAE, is Chief Executive Officer of the American Association for Clinical Chemistry, which provides global leadership advancing the practice and profession of clinical laboratory science and medicine.
+Mark J. Golden, FASAE, CAE, is the former Chief Executive Officer of the Association for Diagnostics & Laboratory Medicne (formerly AACC), which provides global leadership advancing the practice and profession of clinical laboratory science and laboratory medicine.
 He previously served as Executive Director and CEO of the National Society of Professional Engineers (NSPE) in Alexandria, Virginia. as Executive Director and Chief Executive Officer of the National Court Reporters Association (NCRA), Vienna, Virginia and in leadership roles with the Personal Communications Industry Association (PCIA), Washington, D.C. and the Association of Telemessaging Services International (ATSI), Alexandria, Virginia.
-Long active in the association community, Mr. Golden is a past Chairman of the Board of Directors of the Center for Association Leadership, a past Vice Chairman of the ASAE Board of Directors, past Chair of the Center for Association Leadership’s Research Committee, and past member of the U. S. Chamber of Commerce's Association Committee of 100.
+Long active in the association community, Mr. Golden has served as Chair of the Board of Directors of the Center for Association Leadership, Vice Chair of the ASAE Board of Directors, Chair of the Center for Association Leadership’s Research Committee, and member of the U. S. Chamber of Commerce's Association Committee of 100.
 He is the 2011 recipient of the American Society of Association Executive's Key Award, the highest honor ASAE bestows, to "honor the association CEO who demonstrates exceptional qualities of leadership in his or her own association, and displays a deep commitment to voluntary membership organizations as a whole.”